 If you don't back yourself, how do you expect others to?

 "Your words don't mean a thing.
 I'm not listening."

-Selena didn't mince her words when singing about the sacrifices we make to put ourselves first...
+Selena didn't mince her words when singing about the sacrifices we must make to put ourselves first...

-The pop ballad and self-love anthem has been a mainstay among fans since its release in 2019.
+The pop ballad and self-love anthem has been a mainstay among fans since it was released in 2019.

 Throughout the track, Selena details the journey of discovering one's true self through recovering from a breakup.

 I needed to lose you to find me